warp-contracts/academy/redstone-academy-docs/docs/pst/tests/preparations.md

 LoggerFactory.INST.logLevel('error');
 ```

-Logging is helpful not only during development process but also when interacting with the contract as it gives some advices of what is happening and what errors have occured.
+Logging is helpful not only during the development process but also when interacting with the contract as it gives some indication of what is happening and what errors have occured.
 RedStone Smartweave SDK has seven levels of logging, you can view all logging implementations in the SDK [https://github.com/redstone-finance/redstone-smartcontracts/tree/main/src/logging](https://github.com/redstone-finance/redstone-smartcontracts/tree/main/src/logging).
-It is adviced to use only `fatal` or `error` logging levels in production as using other ones may slow down the evaluation.
+It is advisable to use only `fatal` or `error` logging levels in production as using other ones may slow down the evaluation.
 You can also use different logging levels for each module.
-Names of the modules are derived from Typescript classes in the SDK, example of such implementation:
+Names of the modules are derived from Typescript classes in the SDK.
+Here is an example of such an implementation:

 ```js
 LoggerFactory.INST.logLevel('fatal');
 LoggerFactory.INST.logLevel('debug', 'ArweaveGatewayInteractionsLoader');
 ```

-For the tutorial purposes we will set `error` logging level.
+For the tutorial purposes we will set logging level to `error`.

 ## 🪡 Setting up SmartWeave